metaDAOproject/JTD-docs/docs/motivation.md

 > near-zero, statistically non-significant impact upon public policy.
 > [Testing Theories in American Politics: Elites, Interest Groups, and Average Citizens](https://archive.org/details/gilens_and_page_2014_-testing_theories_of_american_politics.doc/mode/2up)

-Still, as those of us who live in the Western world know, the institutions we have are far from perfect.
+Still, as those of us who live in the Western world know, the comparatively superior institutions are far from perfect.
 Because the incentive to research political candidates is low, so-called democracies function more like plutocracies.[^6][^7] Because boards of directors are insufficiently aligned with shareholders' interests, managers are often selected and compensated based on their ability to schmooze